By Grace Whifield

 Anti-union discrimination is evidently still very much present on the ILO’s agenda.
 To put pressure on the UK to alter their domestic policy and better oppose blacklisting, the ILO would need to reconsider their previous judgement of the government’s approach.
 The Employment Relations Act 1999 (Blacklists) Regulations 2010 has been brought before the ILO Committee by the TUC in 2013, who argued that it did not sufficiently protect against anti-union discrimination.
 At the time, the Committee was satisfied with the government’s response that as there have been no problems, there is no need to enforce a ‘blanket right’ to prevent discrimination.
 Given the implications of the Trade Union Act and the UK’s expanding gig economy for strike activity, the ILO response to blacklisting in the UK might need to be re-evaluated.

 With no indication that the government will make any more concessions to alter the Trade Union Act, stronger policy on preventing discrimination towards union members would act as a way to mitigate the impact of the Act on striking workers.
 As a crucial and effective voice against forms of anti-union action, the ILO could exert pressure on the government to enforce more restrictions on blacklisting.
-Admittedly, with the recent government ambivalence towards ILO conventions that culminated in the Trade Union Act, it seems unlikely that the likelihood that the government would respect and act on these recommendations.
+Admittedly, with the recent government ambivalence towards ILO conventions that culminated in the Trade Union Act, it seems unlikely that the government would respect and act on these recommendations.
 Yet some form of progressive legislation on discrimination of union members is vital to combat the growing environment of fear surrounding strike action.
 And the ILO, as a bastion of workers’ rights, should do everything within their means to ensure that UK workers can protest their working conditions without fear of retribution.

 Grace Whitfield is a postgraduate taught student in a 1+3 ESRC doctoral course at the Sheffield Methods Institute at the University of Sheffield where she is studying Social Research.